 Nobody Has Time for Sales Follow Up Calls

 When the sales team has to manually make calls, send emails, confirm contact information, and also handle the current customers in their sales territory, they may simply run out of hours in the day for lead follow up.

 That means reps are letting qualified leads get a little colder everyday.

-Help the sales team work more efficiently with an automatic dialer or cadence software.
+Help the sales team work more efficiently with a sales dialer or cadence software.
 These tools keep salespeople from the drudgery of manually making phone calls or having to compose new emails every time.
 With these tedious tasks automated, salespeople can work more efficiently because they can spend most of their time selling.

 Salespeople Have Trouble Balancing Persistence With Annoyance